 These 10 advanced SEO techniques can help your website not only improve its rankings and traffic numbers but also help drive the return on investment (ROI) you want from SEO.
 Whether you’re looking for sales, store visits, or leads, these SEO tricks can help you get the job done.

 Keep reading to learn more about these trusted search engine optimization techniques as well as some website optimization tools you can use!

-If you need help using these go-to SEO techniques, WebFX can help.
+If you need help using the latest SEO techniques, WebFX can help.
 Our SEO services have generated not only traffic for our clients but also over $2.4 billion in revenue for our clients’ businesses — and that’s in only the last five years.

 1. Reoptimize old content